awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 ## Why MCP?
 The Microsoft Learn Docs MCP Server

-Remember when Retrieval Augmented Generation (RAG) was all the rage?
-While LLMs are impressive, they often "hallucinate" unless given access to live, accurate data.
-Enter the Model Context Protocol (MCP): essentially JSON-RPC for LLMs, allowing agents to call tools from MCP servers as needed.
+Not so long ago, Retrieval Augmented Generation (RAG) was all the rage for making LLMs more useful.
+Now, MCP (Model Context Protocol) is taking its place with a different, more direct approach: tool calling.
+Instead of just retrieving documents, MCP lets agents call real tools and services, making LLMs much more capable and interactive.

+What makes MCP so interesting is how simple and powerful it is.
+It's basically JSON-RPC for LLMs, allowing them to discover and use tools on demand.
+This opens up a whole new world of possibilities for automation and integration.

 ![Microsoft Learn Docs MCP Server](/images/posts/vibe-coding-microsoft-learn-docs-mcp-server.png)

-The [Microsoft Learn Docs MCP server](https://learn.microsoft.com/en-us/training/support/mcp-get-started) is a great example - it lets you search the docs and returns live results for the LLM to use.
+The [Microsoft Learn Docs MCP server](https://learn.microsoft.com/en-us/training/support/mcp-get-started) is a great example.
+It lets you search Microsoft Docs and returns live results for the LLM to use - no more hallucinating or relying on stale data.
 Try it out, then let's build a simple MCP proxy tool.

 ## Inspecting MCP Traffic